What do you want to accomplish in life?

 Before you jump into defining your own goals, I will take a moment to go over what I believe are the principal characteristics of good goals.

 The closer the deadline of a goal, the more specific it must be.
 The specificity is a critical aspect because fuzzy goals won’t motivate you.
 “Get healthier” is a good goal, but it’s neither exciting nor clear enough.
-“Lose 20 lb by July 30,” is super-specific.
-That is the kind of goal that you need to define, because it is as crystal clear as possible.
+“Lose 20 lb by July 30” is super-specific.
+That is the kind of goal you need to define because it is as crystal clear as possible.

 The goals you set must be not only possible but also believable.
 Remember, when you set out your vision, the instruction was to keep an open mind and go big—as big as possible.
 When you take a step back into the realm of goals, they must be clearly realizable in the context of your current life and area of life.
-They must also be believable in order to empower your mind.
-Things that appear unattainable are demoralizing.
+They must also be believable to empower your mind because things that appear unattainable are demoralizing.

-Because life is anything but static, you must always keep in mind that your situation can change quickly.
+Because life is anything but static, you must always remember that your situation can change quickly.
 You need to develop the adaptability that will allow you to shift items when needed without losing sight of your path.
-You’ve just had a new child—great, now you have to change your exercise schedule.
+For example, let’s say you just had a new child—great; now you have to change your exercise schedule.
 That is why, in the action chapter, we will deal a lot with review and revision.
 Making sure that your goals still align with your current state of affairs is a critical step.

 Since you are the person who is designing this plan for your life, you must be in complete control of your goals.
 That means you need to work toward them, make decisions related to them, adapt them, change them, even cancel them as needed.
 Because this is your life, you must be in control.
-Any goals outside of your control will only derail your path.
+Any goals outside of your control or dependent on actions that you cannot control will only derail your path and keep you stuck.

 All goals must have a deadline.
-The only exception is for the audacious goals you set in your vision, which might be lifetime goals.
+The only exceptions are the audacious goals from your vision, which might be lifetime goals.
 But within the nitty-gritty of goal achievement, you must have a deadline and stick to it as much as possible.
-You need to experiment with these deadlines until you understand how to set realistic ones, because you want to avoid constantly moving your targets.
+You need to experiment with these deadlines until you understand how to set realistic ones because you want to avoid constantly moving your targets.

 Goals By Time Frame